wthit56/unnecessary.js/event-loop/README.md

 };
 ```

 These final lines setup an onclick input event.
-It will <cite>console.log</cite> the fact that
+It will `console.log` the fact that
-it's been triggered, and then create two timeouts 1000 and 1010<abbr title="miliseconds">ms</abbr>
+it's been triggered, and then create two timeouts 1000 and 1010ms into the future.
-into the future.
-It then packages all this up into a function and adds it as an event into the
+It then packages all this up into a function and adds it as an event into the loop.
-loop.
 This means the loop will be opened, or kept open until those timeouts are called.

 ## comparison.html